-The narcissist makes you accept things as normal and adjust yourself and your life around them.
-Now it is the time to recognise they are not normal and adjust your life to suit you.
-Everything is ok while you stay in your place, yet you’re not alright, life’s not ok, you slowly but surely lose who you are, lose your reality, lose your friends and family, lose your freedom, lose your happiness and lose your sanity.
-Yet as soon as you start to rise, they try to sink you further under with all their manipulation, from gaslighting, projection, triangulation, silent treatment, blame-shifting and so many more.
+The narcissist makes you accept things as normal and adjust yourself and yourself and the life around to suit them.
+Now it is the time to recognise that it’s not normal and adjust your life to suit you.
+With a narcissist everything is ok while you stay in your place and serve them, yet you’re not alright, life’s not ok, you slowly but surely lose who you are, lose your reality, lose your friends and family, lose your freedom, lose your happiness you lose your dreams and lose your sanity.
+Yet as soon as you start to rise, they try to sink you further under with all their manipulation, from gaslighting, projection, triangulation, silent treatment, blame-shifting, and so many more.
 Yet when you rise one last time and get out safely, all hell seems to break loose.

 You can not win a fight with a narcissist by fighting back with them, they know all your weaknesses to use against you.
 To win, you have to walk away from the battle.

 George Bernard Shaw.
-“You can not wrestle with pigs, you get dirty and the pig like it.”
+“You can not wrestle with pigs, you get dirty, and the pig likes it.”

-You did not realise you were in mental war fair during the relationship, and you did not realise you were in the fight of your life.
+You did not realise you were in a psychological fight for your sanity during the relationship, and you do not realise you were in the fight of your life.

-The only way to move forward to a much happier life for you is to take part in their games no longer.
+The only way to move forward to a much happier life for you is to no longer take part in their games.

 Your mind controls your emotions, and you need to be in control of your mind.

 I understand through experience, and I know it’s easier said than done when they use all your weaknesses against you, when they find old wounds and do their best to Rip them wide open, then they stand and enjoy watching you cry out, with a smirk on their face.
-When they use children against you, and it’s heartbreaking seeing your children go through this, feeling helpless and the children not having the loving kind parent you thought they’ed have.
+When they use children against you, and it’s heartbreaking seeing your children go through this, feeling helpless and the children not having the loving, kind parent you thought they’d have.

-When the narcissist triggers us, and we react, we defend ourselves to the narcissist and believe we are getting our point of view across, we are not, we are only giving our power to them to continue their games.
+When the narcissist triggers us, and we react, we explain, we defend, we justify ourselves to the narcissist and believe we are getting our point of view across, we are not, we are only giving our power to them to continue their psychological and emotional games.
 The more we react, the more the narcissist will escape accountability by blaming us for our reactions.

 Learning not to let the narcissist impact your life, learning to ignore them, means you take back control of your life, and they become powerless against you.

-As we go through recovery each step is a learning curve, each battle won within ourselves to overcome, anxiety, CPTSD, fear, guilt, anger, resentment, trauma bonding and those negative self-doubts they’ve drilled into our mindsets.
-Is one step closer to leaving your past behind, no longer be infected by the narcissist, learning to live in the present day, and moving into a much happier future.
+As we go through recovery, each step is a learning curve.
+Each battle won within ourselves to overcome anxiety, CPTSD, fear, guilt, anger, resentment, trauma bonding and those negative self-doubts they’ve drilled into our mindsets.
+It is one step closer to leaving your past behind, no longer be infected by the narcissist, learning to live in the present day, and moving into a much happier future.

-The silent treatment they use so well to make us doubt ourselves that is their biggest weakness, they can not stand it when people ignore them, they feel their power and control slipping away, no contact or grey rock is a must, for some narcissistic people this will be enough for them to tell themselves a different story and leave you alone, they might reappear sometime later, again with no response they’ll leave you alone, others.
-However, will up their games to get a reaction from you.
-Attention makes them feel powerful, and they don’t care for negative or positive, so long as they get attention.
-At first, you might use ignoring them as punishment, if that’s what gets you started, then it’s a great start, but during that time you need to work on healing you, so ignoring them becomes a way of living for a much peaceful life for you.
+The silent treatment they use so well to make us doubt ourselves is their biggest weakness.
+They can not stand it when people ignore them.
+They feel their power and control slipping away.
+No contact or grey rock is a must.
+For some narcissistic people, this will be enough for them to tell themselves a different story and leave you alone.
+They might reappear sometime later, again with no response they’ll leave you alone, others.
+However, they will up their games to get a reaction from you.
+Attention makes them feel powerful, they don’t care for negative or positive, so long as they get attention.
+At first, you might use ignoring them as punishment.
+If that’s what gets you started, then it’s a great start, but during that time, you need to work on healing yourself, so ignoring them becomes a way of living for a much peaceful life for you.

 Things to remember when recovering from narcissist abuse.

-- So your no longer dependent on living to how others think you should be, how you think others think you should be remembered, It’s not important to want anyone else thinks of, only you define you, with good intentions, there is no wrong way and no right way only your way.
+- So you’re no longer dependent on living to how others think you should be living, how you think others think you should be as a person, remember it’s not important to want anyone else thinks of, only you define you, with good intentions, there is no wrong way and no right way only your way.

-- Standards, keeping your own standards high, yet keep your expectations low when we expect those toxic people to understand on a gallon level, yet they don’t understand things like others feelings, morals, compassion, two-way conversation, compromise when we think they do, we are the ones going to spend our while lives frustrated.
+- Standards, keeping your own standards high, yet keep your expectations low when we expect those toxic people to understand on our level.
+Yet, they don’t understand things like other peoples feelings, morals, compassion, two-way conversation, compromise when we think they do.
+We are the ones going to spend our whole lives frustrated.

-- Heal any wounds, if you fear being cheated on, remember narcissists use that against you, when you find a good person they wouldn’t hurt you In that way, if they use the children against you, keep everything via email or messages and keep a diary of the children’s behaviour, keep copy’s, if they bring the children back late, do not react, that’s why they’ve done it if they let them down have back up plans, do not let the narcissist know, if they know they are hurting you through the children they will focus your time and energy on the children.
-If you have to go no contact for safeguarding issues, you’ll have healed yourself, have evidence, and you will make it through any court process, just focus on best interests of the children at all times.
+- Heal any wounds, if you fear being cheated on, remember narcissists use that against you, when you find a good person, they won’t hurt you in that way, if they use the children against you, keep everything via email or messages and keep a diary of the children’s behaviour, keep copies, if they bring the children back late, do not react, that’s why they’ve done it if they let them down have back up plans, do not let the narcissist know, if they know they are hurting you through the children they will focus your time and energy on the children.
+If you have to go no contact for safeguarding issues, you’ll have healed yourself, have evidence, and you will make it through any court process.
+Just focus on the best interests of the children at all times.